As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Installing pipe wrap insulation

-Pipe wrap insulation is often seen as an easier alternative when working on insulating a complex plumbing system.
-This is because it is a straightforward insulation process, and pipe wrap insulation can easily fit around joints and bends without any extra work.
+Pipe wrap insulation is often considered an easier alternative when insulating a complex plumbing system.
+This is because it is a straightforward insulation process.
+Plus, pipe wrap insulation easily fits around joints and bends without any extra work.

 Here are the steps you need to follow.